“People are nervous” - Norwich man in Florida prepares for arrival of Hurricane Irma

 As Hurricane Irma tears its way towards the mainland of the United States, one former Norwich man near Palm Beach in Florida admitted “we are very nervous today”.

-While much of his neighbourhood has been evacuated, 32-year-old Samuel Hustler is staying in Wellington with wife Meredith, 30, who is a vet at the nearby Palm Beach Equine Clinic and wants to ensure the 12 horses in their care are safe.
+While much of his neighbourhood has been evacuated, the 32-year-old is staying in Wellington with his wife who is a vet at the nearby Palm Beach Equine Clinic and wants to ensure the 12 horses in their care are safe.

-It will be the first time Mr Hustler has lived through a hurricane, and he said the time for escaping the path of the storm is now gone as they stand directly in Irma’s path.
+It will be the first time he has lived through a hurricane, and he said the time for escaping the path of the storm is now gone as they stand directly in Irma’s path.

 “We are far enough away from the coast to avoid flooding or storm surge but the wind is our main concern,” he said.
 “Today the police have been going around with loudspeakers on their vehicles doing an evacuation and are recommending anyone who lives near the ocean should leave.